neo4j/neo4j-graphrag-python/docs/source/user_guide.rst

 Embedders
 -----------------------------

-Currently, we support two embedders: `OpenAIEmbeddings` and `SentenceTransformerEmbeddings`.
+Currently, this package supports two embedders: `OpenAIEmbeddings` and `SentenceTransformerEmbeddings`.

-The OpenAIEmbedder was illustrated above.
+The `OpenAIEmbedder` was illustrated previously.
 Here is how to use the `SentenceTransformerEmbeddings`:

 .. code:: python